-Exactly this time in three days, you’ll be done with what might be the most important day in your lives for several years to come.
+Exactly this time in two days, you’ll be done with what might be the most important day in your lives for several years to come.
 (Well, five years, in the very least!)
 How are you?
 Panicking?
 Given up?
 Weeping and having hysterical fits of laughter in alternating bouts?

 Hold on.
 Take a couple of deep breaths and take stock of your preparation.
 If it is dismal, pull your socks up and study some GK at the very least, and hope that the stars favour you.
 If you’re feeling decently prepared, but anxious and worried, that’s a good place to be.
 Step 1 is to not panic.
 Stay calm.
 By now, you should have gone over your weak and strong areas, and have some knowledge of your strategy for the exam.
 If you don’t have that strategy, plan it NOW.
 How much time will you allocate per section?
 What section will you attempt first?
 What area are you SO bad at, that you may have to move on and come back to it in the end?
 What section should you NOT leave for the last?
 (Personally, I’d suggest that you don’t leave Legal Reasoning or English or Verbal Logic for the end, because you are not going to be in any fit state of mind to read long questions closely and carefully)